Key Takeaways

 I saw an example of this strategy from Pink Lily Boutique.

-In addition to promoting Early Access to its Black Friday sale, Pink Lily also has multiple “carrots” to dangle in front of Instagrammers such as a $1000 giveaway, a $20 sale, the launch of their newest line of holiday-themed pajamas (and I’ll just admit it – the pajama onesie is actually pretty cute even though I shun holiday jammies for grownups).
+In addition to promoting Early Access to its Black Friday sale, Pink Lily also had multiple “carrots” to dangle in front of Instagrammers such as a $1000 giveaway, a $20 sale, the launch of their newest line of holiday-themed pajamas (and I’ll just admit it – the pajama onesie is actually pretty cute even though I shun holiday jammies for grownups).

 Most of the posts in Pink Lily’s feed are either from staff or they are repurposed posts from Pink Lily’s influencer partners.
-And you can see from thumbnail below that the video has been cross-promoted on Instagram from TikTok.
+And you can see from the thumbnail below that the video has been cross-promoted on Instagram from TikTok.

 #7.
 Use Both Paid and Organic Posts to Promote Your Sale